Tomb of Kha and Merit: Personal possessions

 Merit's personal possessions were much fewer than Kha's, and were placed beside her bed, near the door.
 Egyptologist Lynn Meskell considers this difference in the quantity of items to be a reflection of the inequality between the sexes at the elite level of ancient Egyptian society.
 A large wooden cabinet, 1.10 m tall, contained her wig which Schiaparelli said "still shines with the perfumed oils that were applied to it".
 It is one of the best surviving examples from ancient Egypt and represents the "enveloping" style of wig common during the Eighteenth and early Nineteenth Dynasties.
 It is made of locks of human hair styled into tight waves ending in tiny ringlets.
 At the back, the wig forms three large plaits.
 It would not have been thick enough to entirely cover Merit's own hair when worn and would have been an addition to her own styled hair.
 Investigation using gas chromatography-mass spectrometry indicated the presence of plant oils and "balsam".
-As no fixative such as resin is present on the wig, it is suggested it was styled by braiding when wet, and that the oils mentioned by Schiaparelli were meant to keep the hair soft.
+As no fixative such as resin is present on the wig, it is suggested it was styled by braiding when wet to give a crimped effect, and that the oils mentioned by Schiaparelli were meant to keep the hair soft.
 Two smaller baskets contained personal effects such as needles, a razor, bone hairpins, combs, spare braids of hair, a tool possibly used to curl hair or wigs, and dried raisins.
 Schiaparelli considered a large sheet, stained with oil but carefully stored, to be Merit's dressing gown.
 Merit's cosmetics were stored inside a box with funerary inscriptions and decorated in imitation of inlay, likely painted especially for the funeral.
 They consisted of a wooden comb and vessels of alabaster and faience holding ointments and oils; two objects, a small jar for oils and a kohl tube, were made of multi-coloured glass, a relatively rare material at the time.